phaserjs/phaser/README.md

 * P2.Body.loadPolygon now allows the `key` parameter to be passed as `null` - when this happens the `object` parameter can be the actual physics object data instead of a string pointing to the cache, allowing you to take advantage of adding multiple convex shapes with automatic adjustments for center of mass #1801
 * Tilemap.addTilesetImage can now accept a BitmapData as the `key` parameter and will use the BitmapData to render the tileset with instead of an image from the cache (thanks to @unstoppablecarl for the idea #1838)
 * Device now uses a new way to detect when Phaser is running under a NW.js (formerly Node-WebKit) environment, using feature detection, instead of relying on a guarded require statement.
 The former way was the source of a known incompatibility with browserify and similar tools (thanks @rblopes #1851)
+* Sprite vs. Tilemap collision can now check if the sprite overlaps the tilemap without trying to separate it (thanks @Preece #1810)
+* The Asset Pack JSON Format example has been updated to include new and missing file formats (thanks @rblopes #1808)

 ### Bug Fixes